yudahendriawan/articles/ai-for-suggesting-email-subject/ai-for-suggesting-email-subject.md

+---
-# Build a Simple AI to Suggest Email Subjects using OpenAI API
+title: Build a Simple AI to Suggest Email Subjects using OpenAI API
+---

-Hi there! 👋
+Hi Mate, how you garn ?! 👋

 Have you ever stared at an email for minutes, even hours, just trying to come up with the perfect subject line?
 You're not alone.